 Even when not legally required, certified mail is smart for any document where you might need to prove delivery later—real estate transactions, warranty claims, or important contracts.

-Current Certified Mail Costs (2025 Prices)
+Certified Mail Costs (Example USPS Rates)

 Understanding the cost breakdown helps you budget correctly and avoid surprises at the post office:

 Keep in mind that heavier letters or packages cost more in postage.
-Each additional ounce adds $0.28 to the base postage rate.
+Each additional ounce adds $0.29 to the base postage rate.

 Method 1: Sending Certified Mail at the Post Office